sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 - ../../components/remove/daemonset
 ```

-⚠️ If the `monitoring component` is not included in your overlay, adding the `remove/daemonset component` would result in errors because there will be no daemonsets to be removed.
+⚠️ If the `monitoring component` is not included in your overlay, adding the `remove/daemonset component` would result in errors because there will be no daemonsets to remove.

 ## Namespace

+To configure the namespace for your Sourcegraph deployment, you can follow these steps:

+1. Open the kustomization.yaml file located in your overlay directory (new/overlays/$OVERLAY_NAME/kustomization.yaml)
-Update the [namespace](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/namespace/) field in your `kustomization.yaml` file will apply/override the namespace on all resources included in your overlay:
+2. Add the namespace field in the file, and set it to the desired namespace in your cluster.
+For example:

 ```yaml
 # new/overlays/$OVERLAY_NAME/kustomization.yaml